hmz-23/Hotel-Reservation-System/README.md

-# Hotel Reservation sYSTEM with Create React App
+# Hotel Reservation System with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).